-As written in the ransom note, this ransomware encrypts files with AES-256 and RSA-2048 encryption algorithms, a unique decryption key is stored on a remote server that is controlled by developers of JJLF.
-As a proof that ransomware developers have that key they offer victims to send up to 5 encrypted files to firstname.lastname@example.org, email@example.com and firstname.lastname@example.org for a free decryption.
-It is mentioned that those emails should include the ID that is assigned to each victim individually.
-Moreover, it is stated that victims should contact ransomware developers within 72 hours after attack, otherwise their files will be published on darknet.
+As 'proof' that ransomware developers have a valid key, they invite victims to send up to five encrypted files to email@example.com, firstname.lastname@example.org and email@example.com for free decryption.
+It is stated that the messages should include IDs that are assigned to victims individually.
+Furthermore, it is stated that victims should contact ransomware developers within 72 hours after the attack, otherwise their files will be published on the darknet.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 To summarize, malware of this type prevents victims from accessing their data by encryption and generates ransom messages with instructions about how to contact the ransomware developers and pay ransoms.